 After returning home from the South Pacific, I wrote numerous magazine articles about long-distance sailing.
 After a few rejections, three different magazines published my work in the same month.
 That success gave me the self-confidence to seriously consider writing as a profession.
 Cruising articles morphed into RV and destination pieces.

 One summer during an Oregon camping trip I spotted a girl, probably in her teens, walking along a rural highway with a huge pack on her back.
 She looked weary and hot.
 My mind whirled with reasons she might be out in the country, back-packing by herself.
 I would never know her story, but I made up one of my own.
 My first novel, Rosemount, was born that day.
 Leslie, the character in Rosemount, wouldn’t leave me alone.
 Her story wasn’t finished, so I wrote a sequel, McClellan’s Bluff.

-While researching for Rosemount, I visited a cattle rancher in eastern Washington.
+While researching for Rosemount, I spent a day working with a cattle rancher in eastern Washington.
 He made several references to the Mount St. Helens’ eruption of 1980 and the disruption that event caused his cattle operation.
 Tenderfoot, a romantic suspense with a sub-plot of the Mount St. Helens eruption, was my third novel.

 Being a writer has enriched my life.
 I’ve made fascinating contacts and life-long friends with other writers, people whom I deeply respect.
-It’s gratifying to have someone come up to me in a grocery store and tell me they enjoyed a book or article that I wrote.
+It’s gratifying to have someone come up to me in a grocery store and tell me they enjoyed a book or article that I’ve written.
 Someone has noticed, and that’s important to me.